andywenk/couchdb_day_hamburg/couchdb_day_january_2015.md

 * write introduction
 * get location
   	* got contact with Anne from http://hamburg.betahaus.de/startseite
+  	* audio available
 * drinks and food?
 * ~~CouchDB CoC~~
 * create and deploy website - first draft now finished, ready to be shown to the PMC